 The number of reserves in India are over thirty.

 Organizing Elephant Safari in India

-Elephant safaris are organized in India in many of its tiger reserves.
-These are rides on the back of the animal, they organized to explore the forests, track wild animals and tigers.
+Elephant safaris are organised in India in many of its tiger reserves.
+These are rides on the back of the animal, they organised to explore the forests, track wild animals and tigers.

 The charge for these rides varies in the country.
 It is based on number of hours spent in the forest on safari.
 The charge for tiger show in Central Indian Reserve is fixed.
 But long ride charges vary in these preserves depending upon the local policy.

 The safaris can be organized by tour operators during your visit to National Parks.
 These are companies that conduct tourism packages all over the country.
 You can also book a ride on elephants directly at the office of the Field Director of any tiger reserve or National Park.
 In Central Reserves no prior bookings are required for tiger show on elephant back.

 In many reserves the tiger shows on elephant back have been stopped.

 - Project Elephant - Wikipedia, the free encyclopedia